MiniMax-AI/VTP/README.md

 This implies that pouring extensive compute into visual tokenizer pre-training translates poorly to improved performance in generation.

 We identify this as the **"pre-training scaling problem"** and suggest a necessary shift: to be effective for generation, a latent space must concisely represent high-level semantics.
 We present visual tokenizer pre-training, **VTP**, a unified visual tokenizer pre-training framework, pioneering the joint optimization of image-text contrastive, self-supervised, and reconstruction losses.
 Our large-scale study reveals two principal findings: (1) understanding is a key driver of generation, and (2) much better scaling properties, where generative performance scales effectively with compute, parameters, and data allocated to the pretraining of the visual tokenizer.
 After large-scale pre-training, our tokenizer delivers a competitive profile (78.2 zero-shot accuracy, 0.36 rFID) and 3× faster convergence on generation compared to advanced distillation methods.
 More importantly, it scales effectively: without modifying standard DiT training specs, solely investing more FLOPS in pretraining VTP achieves 65.8\% FID improvement in downstream generation, while conventional autoencoder stagnates very early at 1/10 FLOPS.
-Our pre-trained models will be open-sourced.

 <div align="center">
 <img src="figures/overview.png" alt="Overview Figure" width="900"/>